tgrecojs/logseq/logseq/version-files/base/pages/Subaccount Leverage.md

 ## Preface
-	- The last few years
+	- It's an incredibly unique time  last few years
 	- DeFi ecosystem  alternative to the financial systems of today.
 If
 	- controversy
 	- moderate success in its initial years.